Retail

 Builders' merchant

-Builders' merchants sell building and DIY products and materials.
+Builders' merchants supply building materials, DIY products and construction equipment to tradespeople and the public.

 Annual Salary